aedobbyn/beer-data-science/compile/compile.md

 ### Provisional Answer
-Thus far, the answer to the question of whether styles are social constructs seems to be that the beer landscape is more of a spectrum than a collection of neatly differentiated styles.
+Thus far, the answer to the question seems to be that the beer landscape is more of a spectrum than a collection of neatly differentiated styles.
+That is, style seems to be a construct with little relationship to meaningful attributes of beer.

-Beer-intrinsic attributes like bitterness aren't great predictors of style.
-We could only get to around 30-40% accuracy using both a neural net and a random forest, even using all the possible ingredient data available at the most granular level.
-In fact, including such sparse ingredient data was detrimental to the accuracy of the model, perhaps because it encouraged overfitting.
+Beer-intrinsic features like bitterness aren't great predictors of style.
+We could only reach around 30-40% accuracy with a neural net and a random forest, even using all the possible ingredient data available at the most granular level.
+In fact, including such sparse ingredient data actually proved detrimental to the accuracy of the model, perhaps because it encouraged overfitting.

 The relative importance of different variables depended on the prediction method used.
-Though one style-defined attribute, the glass a beer is served in, increased the accuracy of prediction substantially, it still didn't allow the model to break 50% accuracy.
+Though one style-defined attribute, the glass a beer is served in, did increase the accuracy of prediction substantially, it still didn't push the model accuracy above 50%.

-Of course, other important aspects of the flavor, body, smell, etc. of the beers could not be considered because this data is not available from BreweryDB.
-Such a publicly-available database of flavor profiles for beers would certainly enrich this analysis and probably make the prediction task much easier.
+Of course it's important to note that other important aspects of the flavor, body, smell, etc. of the beers could not be considered because this data is was available from BreweryDB.
+Such a publicly-available database of flavor profiles for beers would certainly enrich this analysis and likely make the prediction task much easier.

 ![](../img/such_taps.jpg)